gnilk/ArgParser/README.md

 # ArgParser
-A single header library to simplify argument parsing for smaller application.
+A single header library to simplify argument parsing for smaller applications.

 Handles most cases except:
 - multiple occurrences (like '-vvv' for increased verboseness)